How We Work

 Committees and Working Groups

-The work of the Partnership is done both through participation on standing committees, representing the varied missions of our partner groups and via the voluntary formation of working groups, focused on specific timebound initiatives.
+The work of the Partnership is accomplished both through participation on standing committees, representing the varied missions of our partner groups, and via the voluntary formation of working groups that are focused on specific timebound initiatives.

 Committees (Active)